allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 context, and then we'll go deeper from there.

 So the idea is that I'm doing audio classification here.
-I have a client who I want to give like a proof of concept on how well it can work, and I'm doing that on the Urbansound dataset.
-So the first thing I'll do, and you'll see that later is I'll get the data from the Urbansound servers.
+I have a client who I want to give like a proof of concept on how well it can work, and I'm doing that on the UrbanSound dataset.
+So the first thing I'll do, and you'll see that later is I'll get the data from the UrbanSound servers.
 I'm using a script called `get_data.py` for that, and then for reasons I'll go further into in the video I'm actually putting all of that data into a ClearML dataset which is a special kind of dataset task or like a special kind of ClearML task that can keep track of your data.
 Then the `preprocessing.py` script will get that data and then convert the WAV files or like the audio files to spectrum images.
 Essentially you're